 In UI Chips

-(also called pills) are small, interactive elements that represent a piece of information, such as a tag, category, or action.
+(also called pills) are small, sometimes interactive elements that represent a piece of information, such as a tag, category, or potential action.

 Examples of this include: